fgokmenoglu/COMPUTER-VISION/README.md

-# IMAGE-PROCESSING
+# COMPUTER-VISION
-This repository includes various applications about image processing.
+This repository includes various applications about computer vision.